Eric-Whye/3Branch/README.md

 Currently does not factor in tweet duplication or account data duplication in the output

+Currently not very robust against things like api exceptions.

 <br>
 Self Contained Jar with sources, class files and configuration file included.

 How to run:
 java -jar 3Branch-1.0-SNAPSHOT.jar

+Currently Main only runs the implemented functionalities without any persistence so it will search for and write 10 tweets  and their associated accounts into the output files.